GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/README.md

 **Details**: This extension helps you set up automated, scheduled jobs that run BigQuery queries and subsequently export the query results to Firestore.
 A common use case for this extension is to present application-driven analytics, like product engagement metrics or election results, from Firestore, using batch data originally stored and aggregated by BigQuery.

 To use the extension, configure a BigQuery query to execute along with a schedule to execute the query.
-Schedules are managed under the hood by BigQuery Transfer Configs using the [Data Transfer Service](https://cloud.google.com/bigquery/docs/scheduling-queries).
-Once a scheduled BigQuery query completes, the extension will export the results back to a configurable Firestore collection.

-To facilitate the export, the extension also creates a Pub/Sub trigger to capture notification events for BigQuery scheduled query (transfer run) completions.
-These events are utilized to automatically trigger a Cloud Function that conducts a BigQuery to Firestore data export job.

-Each scheduled BigQuery query run will write to a unique Firestore “runs” document, using a unique “runID”:
+The results of each BigQuery query run will write to a unique Firestore “runs” document, using a unique “runID”.
+This document includes:

 - A summary of each run is stored in the “runId” document.
 - Actual rows from BigQuery query results will be stored as individual Firestore documents in an “output” subcollection under the “runId” document (i.e. transferConfigs/<configId>/runs/<runId>/output):